DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/faq.md

 Legendary and Epic caches are much more expensive to craft than Rare ones, but the items have much better stats.
 Higher quality items can last you for a long time, and are often worth calibrating at the Calibration Station.

 ### Can I upgrade the stats of my weapons and armour?
 Yes, you can upgrade your weapons at the Calibration Station found in your main map.
-Explanation around Calibration can be found on [Resource's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fcalibration.md)
+Explanation around Calibration can be found on [Calibration's Tutorial](https://cybercodeonline.com/markdown?path=tutorial%2Fcalibration.md)

 ### Can I remove installed upgrade modules?
 Yes.
 Click on the installed upgrade module to remove it from the equipment.